mdkamran04/LangGraph-ChatBot/README.md

 * **Streaming Responses:** Real-time token streaming from the LLM to the frontend using LangChain streams and Server-Sent Events (SSE) logic.
 * **Session Management:** Create, switch between, and delete distinct chat sessions.
-* **Persistent Memory:** All conversations are stored in a local SQLite database, allowing context retention across page reloads.
+* **Persistent Memory:** All conversations are stored in a local Supabase database, allowing context retention across page reloads.
 * **LangGraph Orchestration:** Uses stateful graph architecture to manage conversation flow and LLM interactions.
 * **High-Performance Backend:** Built on Bun for fast runtime execution and rapid package management.
 * **Type-Safe Database:** Utilizes Drizzle ORM for type-safe SQL interactions and schema management.